Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 Duration: 5

 ### a) Download
 The first thing you will need to do is download the following three files.
-The first two are ZIP files you need to extract into the same directory that together make the simulator cleint.
-The third file contains a series of SQL commands we will execute in Worksheets throughout this lab **Click the green buttons to access the page to download the files**
+The first two are ZIP files you need to extract BOTH into the same directory (for example C:/SnowflakeQuickstarts) that together make the simulator client.
+The second ZIP file will add two JAR files to the CDCSimulatorApp/lib directory (if you are getting ClassNotFoundException errors, this is a likely reason).
+The third file contains a series of SQL commands to execute in Worksheets throughout this lab **Click the green buttons to access the page to download the files**

 <button>[CDCSimulatorApp1.zip](https://github.com/Snowflake-Labs/sfquickstarts/blob/e281bfc5c6a299ac391a10d64ed7d0a85db4fde4/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/files/CDCSimulatorApp1.zip)</button> (Click Download)